ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 ```
 (
-  List[SignedBeaconBlockAndBlobsSidecar, MAX_REQUEST_BLOCKS]
+  List[BlobSidecar, MAX_REQUEST_BLOCKS_EIP4844]
 )
 ```

-Requests blocks by block root (= `hash_tree_root(SignedBeaconBlockAndBlobsSidecar.beacon_block.message)`).
+Requests sidecars by block root and index.
-The response is a list of `SignedBeaconBlockAndBlobsSidecar` whose length is less than or equal to the number of requests.
+The response is a list of `BlobSidecar` whose length is less than or equal to the number of requests.
 It may be less in the case that the responding peer is missing blocks and sidecars.

+The response is unsigned, i.e. `BlobSidecar`, as the signature of the beacon block proposer may not be available beyond the initial distribution via gossip.

-No more than `MAX_REQUEST_BLOCKS` may be requested at a time.
+No more than `MAX_REQUEST_BLOCKS_EIP4844` may be requested at a time.

-`BeaconBlockAndBlobsSidecarByRoot` is primarily used to recover recent blocks and sidecars (e.g. when receiving a block or attestation whose parent is unknown).
+`BlobSidecarsByRoot` is primarily used to recover recent blocks and sidecars (e.g. when receiving a block or attestation whose parent is unknown).

 The response MUST consist of zero or more `response_chunk`.
-Each _successful_ `response_chunk` MUST contain a single `SignedBeaconBlockAndBlobsSidecar` payload.
+Each _successful_ `response_chunk` MUST contain a single `BlobSidecar` payload.

-Clients MUST support requesting blocks and sidecars since `minimum_request_epoch`, where `minimum_request_epoch = max(finalized_epoch, current_epoch - MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS, EIP4844_FORK_EPOCH)`.
-If any root in the request content references a block earlier than `minimum_request_epoch`, peers SHOULD respond with error code `3: ResourceUnavailable`.
+Clients MUST support requesting sidecars since `minimum_request_epoch`, where `minimum_request_epoch = max(finalized_epoch, current_epoch - MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS, EIP4844_FORK_EPOCH)`.
+If any root in the request content references a block earlier than `minimum_request_epoch`, peers MAY respond with error code `3: ResourceUnavailable` or not include the blob in the response.

-Clients MUST respond with at least one block and sidecar, if they have it.
+Clients MUST respond with at least one sidecar, if they have it.
 Clients MAY limit the number of blocks and sidecars in the response.

 #### BlobsSidecarsByRange v1

-**Protocol ID:** `/eth2/beacon_chain/req/blobs_sidecars_by_range/1/`
+**Protocol ID:** `/eth2/beacon_chain/req/blob_sidecars_by_range/1/`

 Request Content:
 ```